vanialin/ct_rt_hk/README.md

 * sim_3_run_100times - run 100 times to get the CI for spearman's correlation rho between incidence-based Rt and Ct-Rt under each simulated scenario; reproduce Supplementary Table 7.
 * sim_funcs/sim_source - contain sourced functions used for simulation.
 In "partab_seir_switch_model_hk.csv" we provided parameters used for the transmission mode.

-## data
-In the data folder we have provided both the empirical data of daily aggregate values (including case counts, incidence-based Rt and Ct distributions) and a set of synthetic data under simulation for reference.

 [Operated under R version 4.1.2 (R Development Core Team, 2021)]